Managing Your Depression in the New Year

 If you struggle with depression, January can be extra hard.
 Depression can be worse during the winter months and holidays can also be difficult for people.
 Yet, it is also a time when many people decide that they are ready for a change.

-With many creating New Year’s Resolutions, January is a great time to plan what you want 2020 to look like.
+With many creating New Year’s Resolutions, January is a great time to plan how you would like the new year to look like or be different from the previous year.
 Depression can feel like you are climbing an uphill battle sometimes.
 Yet, that also means that by consistently putting one foot in front of the other you will get to the top of that hill.
 So, are you ready to start climbing?

 Here is a list of tips that will help you manage your depression a little better in the New Year.